kate102/Oyster_Card_Friday/README.md

 #### Stations

 Each station in the network is an instance of the Station class.
 Each station has a `name` and `zone` attribute.

+### Journey Class

+Create a Journey Class that has an entry and an exit station